olcf/olcf-user-docs/ace_testbed/defiant_quick_start_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For running a program that uses MPI, you will need to build your container image with MPICH 3.4.2 installed (and also install ROCm if you need GPU functionality).
-We have a `prebuilt image on the code.ornl.gov repository <https://code.ornl.gov/olcfcontainers/olcfbaseimages/container_registry/5647>`_ with
-MPICH 3.4.2 and ROCm 5.5.1.
+We have a prebuilt image with with MPICH 3.4.2 and ROCm 5.3.3 in /lustre/polis/stf007/world-shared/containers/opensusempich342rocm533.sif.
+The definition files that are used to build this image can be found on `this code.ornl.gov repo <https://code.ornl.gov/olcfcontainers/olcfbaseimages/-/tree/master/defiant>`_ .
 Let's look at an example where we build a container that runs an MPI example based on this image.

 - Create a new directory ``mpiexample``.
 - Create a file ``mpiexample.c`` with the following contents.